 - Choosing the right place to spend time in your retirement is just as important as deciding when to retire.
 SmartAsset has researched the taxes associated with each state so that you can make an intelligent decision as to where you want to end up.
 The most tax-friendly states are scattered all over the U.S., so there’s bound to be a choice for you.

 - Ensuring that your plans for retirement are complete is tougher than it sounds.
 It involves not only saving enough money for daily spending, but also long-term goals.
-The advice and guidance of a financial advisor can be invaluable throughout this time.
-If you want to get paired with up to three advisors in your area, the SmartAsset financial advisor matching tool can take care of it based simply on your answers to a few financial questions.
+The advice and guidance of a financial advisor can be helpful.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/cnythzl, ©iStock.com/Wavebreakmedia, ©iStock.com/spyarm